MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 1. In your custom INF file, specify your device's capabilities with the registry value capability settings described in the table and sample INF section below.

-    The inbox driver provides a way to customize the driver behavior to optimize for certain scenarios.
+    The CFU inbox driver provides a way to customize the driver behavior to optimize for certain scenarios.
 Those settings are controlled through registry settings, described in the **CFU registry values** table below.

-    For example, the inbox driver requires information about the underlying bus protocol to which the device is connected.
+    For example, the CFU inbox driver requires information about the underlying bus protocol to which the device is connected.
 The protocol can be specified through registry settings.
 You may configure each of these registry values per component as needed.

     **CFU registry values**